iwayvietnam/zimbra-multi-tenancy/README.md

 **Many other functionalities would be added later.**

 ##Credits
-Special thanks to: iWay Developers team and [Community Space] (http://khonggiancongdong.org/)
+Special thanks to: iWay Development team and [Community Space] (http://khonggiancongdong.org/)